Telecom 5 min read

 STIR/SHAKEN protects corporate VoIP from fraud, enhances Caller ID trust, and ensures reliable communications in modern telecom networks.

-In 2026, corporate communications face significant challenges where trust in Caller ID becomes a key security element.
-The 2026–2027 horizon is relevant due to the rapid growth of telecom fraud and the need to adapt to new standards like STIR/SHAKEN, designed to counter these threats.
-Ignoring these changes can lead to financial losses and erode trust in business communications.
+In 2026, corporate communications face significant challenges, with trust in Caller ID becoming a key element of security.
+The 2026–2027 horizon is highly relevant due to the rapid growth of telecom fraud and the need to adapt to new standards such as STIR/SHAKEN, which are designed to counteract these threats.
+Ignoring these changes can lead to financial losses and undermine trust in business communications.

 Telecom Fraud Threats and the Role of Legacy Protocols

 The problem of telecom fraud remains one of the most acute in the industry.
-According to the CFCA Global Fraud Loss Survey 2025, global losses from telecom fraud in 2025 were estimated at approximately $41.82 billion.
-These figures highlight the scale of the issue, which directly impacts the corporate sector through phishing, spoofing, unauthorized calls, and other schemes.
-A significant portion of these threats exploits vulnerabilities in legacy signaling protocols.
+According to the CFCA Global Fraud Loss Survey 2025 report, global losses from telecom fraud in 2025 were estimated at approximately $41.82 billion.
+These figures highlight the scale of the problem, which directly impacts the corporate sector through phishing, spoofing, unauthorized calls, and other schemes.
+A significant portion of these threats exploits the vulnerabilities of legacy signaling protocols.

-In practice, many mobile networks still use protocols like SS7 and Diameter.
-These protocols, despite their functionality, were developed in an era when security was not a priority.
-As ENISA notes in its Threat Landscape 2025 report, exploiting these legacy protocols remains a substantial risk for mobile networks.
-This allows attackers to manipulate Caller ID, intercept calls, perform spoofing, and other types of fraud, undermining trust in calls and posing direct threats to corporate VoIP.
+In practice, many mobile networks still use protocols such as SS7 and Diameter.
+Despite their functionality, these protocols were developed in an era when security was not a top priority.
+As ENISA notes in its Threat Landscape 2025 report, the exploitation of these legacy protocols remains a significant risk for mobile networks.
+This allows attackers to manipulate Caller ID, intercept calls, perform spoofing, and commit other types of fraud, which undermines trust in calls and poses direct threats to corporate VoIP.

 STIR/SHAKEN: A New Standard for Call Authentication

-STIR/SHAKEN (Secure Telephone Identity Revisited / Signature-based Handling of Asserted information using Tokens) is a set of protocols designed to combat Caller ID spoofing.
-Its primary goal is to provide cryptographic authentication of Caller ID information, confirming that a call originates from a legitimate source and that the caller ID has not been tampered with.
+STIR/SHAKEN (Secure Telephone Identity Revisited / Signature-based Handling of Asserted information using Tokens) is a suite of protocols developed to combat Caller ID spoofing.
+Its primary goal is to provide cryptographic authentication of Caller ID information, verifying that the call originates from a legitimate source and that the caller identity has not been tampered with.

 At a high level, the mechanism works as follows: when a call is initiated, the originating carrier creates a digital signature for the Caller ID information using its private key.
-This signature is appended to the call’s SIP header.
-The receiving carrier, in turn, uses the originating carrier’s public key to verify this signature.
-If the signature is valid, it confirms that the Caller ID is authentic and has not been altered in transit.
-This allows the end-user or corporate VoIP system to display a trust level for the incoming call, for example, with a “verified caller” indicator.
+This signature is added to the call’s SIP header.
+The terminating carrier, in turn, uses the originating carrier’s public key to verify this signature.
+If the signature is valid, it confirms that the Caller ID is authentic and was not altered during transit.
+This allows the end user or corporate VoIP system to display the level of trust for the incoming call, for example, with a “verified caller” label.

-Building Caller ID Trust: Challenges and Solutions for Corporations
+Building Trust in Caller ID: Challenges and Solutions for Corporations

-For corporate VoIP, the lack of trust in Caller ID creates a range of problems, from reduced productivity due to important calls being filtered as spam to direct financial losses from fraud.
-Companies that ignore this issue risk damaging their reputation, as their outgoing calls may be flagged as potential spam, and incoming calls will be susceptible to fraud.
+For corporate VoIP, the lack of trust in Caller ID creates a range of issues: from decreased productivity due to important calls being filtered out as spam to direct financial losses from fraud.
+Companies that ignore this problem risk damaging their reputation, as their outbound calls may be flagged as potential spam, while inbound calls will expose the company to the risk of fraud.

-The solution lies in proactively implementing mechanisms that support STIR/SHAKEN.
-This requires not only updating technical infrastructure but also integrating with communication providers that already support these protocols.
-For example, DooxSwitch Platform (a corporate communications management platform from Softengi) provides tools for integration with new authentication standards, enabling corporations to effectively manage calls and their verification.
+The solution lies in the proactive implementation of mechanisms that support STIR/SHAKEN.
+This requires not only upgrading the technical infrastructure but also integrating with telecom carriers that already support these protocols.
+For instance, the DooxSwitch Platform (a corporate communications management platform from Softengi) provides tools for integration with new authentication standards, allowing corporations to effectively manage calls and their verification.

 Expert comment